MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 ## Using Format-Table for Tabular Output

-If you use the `Format-Table` cmdlet with no property names specified to format the output of the `Get-Process` command, you get exactly the same output as you do without performing any formatting.
-The reason is that processes are usually displayed in a tabular format, as are most PowerShell objects.
+If you use the `Format-Table` cmdlet with no property names specified to format the output of the `Get-Process` command, you get exactly the same output as you do without a `Format` cmdlet.
+By default, PowerShell displays **Process** objects in a tabular format.

 ```powershell
 Get-Service -Name win* | Format-Table